The UK honours system

-The Queen at a Buckingham Palace Investiture ceremony
+The King at a Holyroodhouse Investiture ceremony

 Whether someone gets an honour - and the honour they get - is decided by an honours committee.
-The committee’s recommendations go to the Prime Minister and then to the Queen, who awards the honour.
+The committee’s recommendations go to the Prime Minister and then to the King, who awards the honour.

 The Banffshire Lieutenancy team can give advice on how any member of the public can nominate a friend or colleague for an honour, offering advice on the completion of the forms and supporting the honours nomination when referred back to the Lord-Lieutenant for comment.

-The most well-known honours are probably MBEs, OBEs and CBEs, but there are a whole range of other honours that The Queen awards in addition to these, such as The Order of Merit, or The Order of St Michael and St George.
+The most well-known honours are probably MBEs, OBEs and CBEs, but there are a whole range of other honours that The King awards in addition to these, such as The Order of Merit, or The Order of St Michael and St George.

 Watch a short video about Investitures from The Royal Family website here.